 One approach to fanning uses lateral steering devices.
 With the roll-out of integrated bird technology, streamer fanning has become a viable option for most 3D GeoStreamer vessels and a common mode for MultiClient operations, achieving infill reductions of 3-5%.

 Improving Near-surface Imaging

-It has been demonstrated that virtual-source imaging can be applied to multisensor GeoStreamer data, utilizing energy reflected from sea-surface to provide the missing near-surface information.
+It has been demonstrated that virtual-source imaging can be applied to multisensor GeoStreamer data, utilizing energy reflected from the sea surface to provide the missing near-surface information.
 It is now possible to image the shallow overburden seamlessly, and this is complemented by AVO/AVA analysis facilitated by the virtual source concept.
 Furthermore, this approach to imaging using separated wavefields (SWIM) can be a driver for acquisition efficiency.
-Traditional survey-planning considerations to maximize spread width and sail line separation are based on primary reflections only, and may thus be relaxed by taking sea-surface reflected energy into account.
+Traditional survey-planning considerations to maximize spread width and sail line separation are based on primary reflections only and may thus be relaxed by taking sea-surface reflected energy into account.